On energy and its positivity in spacetimes with an expanding flat de Sitter background: Discussion and conclusion

-In this work, we addressed the problem of defining energy within the framework of an initial data set admitting a positive cosmological constant.
-In particular, the presence of a cosmological horizon in the background de~Sitter spacetime constitutes an obstruction to a global notion of energy, thereby motivating us to use quasi-local definitions instead.
-Inspired from the Liu--Yau construction in the asymptotically flat setting, we adapted their definition to the flat expanding patch of de Sitter spacetime:
+In this work, we addressed the problem of defining energy within the framework of an expanding initial data set with a positive cosmological constant.
+In particular, the presence of a cosmological horizon in the background de~Sitter space constitutes an obstruction to a global notion of energy, thereby motivating us to use quasi-local definitions instead.
+Inspired from the Liu--Yau construction in the asymptotically flat setting, we adapted their definition to the flat-expanding patch of de Sitter space:

 where $\lambda = \sqrt{\Lambda/3}$ denotes the expansion parameter associated with the cosmological constant $\Lambda > 0$.
 We established sufficient conditions guaranteeing that the isometric embedding of $\Sigma$ lies entirely within the cosmological horizon $r < 1/\lambda$, and proved positivity of $E_\lambda$ for a broad class of initial data sets, including the perfectly umbilic case, $k = \lambda g$, for all sufficiently small $\lambda$.